comparing self-hosted

 Upptime: monitoring inside your GitHub repo

 Upptime is a neat idea.
 It runs checks as scheduled GitHub Actions, records history as commits in your repo, files incidents as GitHub Issues, and serves a static page from GitHub Pages.
-That design is also its ceiling.
+That design is also its limit.
 Actions cron will not run more than once every five minutes and can slip later under load, so detection is measured in minutes.
 There are no visitor subscriptions, checks run from a single region unless you add the third-party Globalping service, and there is no DNS-record or TLS-expiry check.
-Uptimepage runs its own checks every 60 seconds across HTTP, TCP, DNS, TLS and ping from several regions, and lets visitors subscribe by email or webhook.
+Uptimepage runs its own checks every 60 seconds across HTTP, TCP, DNS, TLS, domain, ping, heartbeat and browser flows from several regions, and lets visitors subscribe by email or webhook.

 Cachet: a status page catching up on monitoring

 Cachet began as a pure communication tool: you set components up or down by hand or over its API.
-Its actively developed v3, in the cachethq/core repo, is moving fast and, as of mid-2026, added basic HTTP component checks and subscriber management.
-The checks are real but young: HTTP GET only, no TCP, DNS or TLS, and you schedule the check command yourself rather than getting a built-in interval.
-It is still 3.x-dev with no stable release, incident email to subscribers is not wired up yet, it is a PHP and Laravel app with a database, queue and cron to operate, and it ships under a custom source-available license rather than an OSI open-source one.
-Uptimepage runs HTTP, TCP, DNS, TLS and ping checks every 60 seconds from multiple regions out of the box, opens incidents automatically, and is one binary to run.
+Its actively developed v3, in the cachethq/core repo, is moving fast and, as of mid-2026, added basic HTTP component checks and confirmed email subscribers.
+The checks are real but young: HTTP GET only, no TCP, DNS or TLS, you schedule the check command yourself rather than getting a built-in interval, and a failing check colours a component rather than opening an incident or paging anyone.
+It is still 3.x-dev with no stable release, it is a PHP and Laravel app with a database, queue and cron to operate, and it ships under a custom source-available license rather than an OSI open-source one.
+Uptimepage runs HTTP, TCP, DNS, TLS, domain, ping, heartbeat and browser-flow checks every 60 seconds from multiple regions by default, opens incidents automatically, and is one binary to run.

 One product, hosted or self-hosted